 At Salonsure, we understand that getting all the aforementioned insurances may not be cost-effective for businesses, so what we’ve done is come up with the Massage Therapist Business Insurance Pack.

-This special insurance package is tailored to encompass a suite of policies required by most businesses, including protection for massage therapy service.
-It also covers any commercial buildings you own or lease for your business, plus any contents, equipment and stock.
+This special package is tailored to encompass a suite of policies required by most businesses, including protection for massage therapy service.
+This massage therapist insurance also covers any commercial buildings you own or lease for your business, plus any contents, equipment, and stock.
 It protects you from any loss or damage due to forceful entry and machinery or equipment breakdowns.

 What’s more, the Massage Therapist Business Insurance Pack also includes Business Interruption Insurance to cover your financial outgoings in the unfortunate circumstance that your business is unable to operate due to a disaster.

-General property insurance, public liability insurance, and cover for tax audits, goods in transit, theft of money and glass breakage are also included with the Massage Therapist Business Insurance Pack.
+General property insurance, public liability insurance, and cover for tax audits, goods in transit, theft of money, and glass breakage are also included in this insurance for massage therapists.

 The package offers excellent protection to make your life easier.
-You also have the option to take additional policies you deem essential to run your business with complete peace of mind.
+You also have the option to take additional policies from your massage insurance you deem essential to run your business with complete peace of mind.

-Protecting your massage therapy practice in Australia is very easy.
-To get started, contact Salonsure by clicking on the links below or calling us directly on 0480 154 701.
+Protecting your massage therapy practice in Australia is very easy with massage insurance.
+To get started, contact Salonsure by clicking on the links below or calling us directly on 07 3135 7436.